This comes from a Great Blog I found called Changing Lives Foundation.

 When I was first getting off alcohol and drugs, many of my old friends

+were just like me.
 I knew that being around drugs and being around

 people using them was a bad idea.
 Exposing myself to the wrong influences